-“If I went back to college today, I think I would probably major in comparative religion, because that’s how integrated it is in everything that we are working on and deciding and thinking about in life today.” —John Kerry, Secretary of State
+“If I went back to college today, I think I would probably major in comparative religion, because that’s how integrated it is in everything that we are working on and deciding and thinking about in life today.” —John Kerry, former Secretary of State

-Did you know James Comey, Director of the FBI, had a major in Religious Studies as an undergraduate? “[It] taught me to think well and try to understand other points of view,” Comey said.
+Did you know James Comey, former Director of the FBI, had a major in Religious Studies as an undergraduate? “[It] taught me to think well and try to understand other points of view,” Comey said.
 “It really lit a fire in me to do something to help other people.”